ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.plex/README.md

 ## Changelog

+### 0.8.11 (2019-02-26)
+- (Zefau) fixed error with state retrieval on startup when no states are given
+- (Zefau) updated dependencies

+### 0.8.10 (2019-02-16)
+- (Zefau) fixed error with state retrieval on startup when no states are given
+- (Zfeau) fixed incorrect handling of certificates when using secure connection
+- (Zefau) updated dependencies

 ### 0.8.9 (2019-12-14)
 - (Zefau) updated dependencies
 - (Zefau) fixed missing spaces in events (and thus Adapter Web View)